TU Darmstadt Publishing Fund

 Cambridge University Press (CUP)

-In 2024, TU Darmstadt participates in a consortial read and publish agreement negotiated by the Bavarian State Library.
+In 2024 and 2025, TU Darmstadt participates in a consortial read and publish agreement negotiated by the Bavarian State Library.
 Corresponding authors affiliated with TUDa may publish open access articles in CUP's hybrid and open access journals free of charge.
 The following article types are eligible: Research Article, Review Article, Rapid Communication, Brief Report and Case Report.
-Articles accepted on or after 1 January 2024 can benefit from this agreement.
+Articles accepted from 1 January 2024 to 31 December 2025 can benefit from this agreement.

 Company of Biologists